Perinatal Trauma

 Whilst the process around becoming a parent is often thought of as being a magical time, unfortunately for some, it’s not always the case.

-You’re not alone if you’ve experienced difficult or traumatic experience during the process of trying to conceive, pregnancy, birth or postnatally.
+You’re not alone if you’ve had distressing or traumatic experiences during the process of trying to conceive, through pregnancy, birth or postnatally.

 The good news is there are varies ways you can aid your brains natural process of ‘unlocking’ these stuck memories, allowing them to be reprocessed and releasing their hold on you.

-So if you are still experiencing symptoms from overwhelming or traumatic events surrounding the perinatal period,
+So if you are still experiencing symptoms from distressing or traumatic events surrounding the perinatal period,

 You can find out more about what is involved with these therapy sessions here